dolicoli/AMLMarsHOL/Mission1.md

 #### Uploading Preprocessing Text Package.
 Inside the preprocess folder, there are .zip package that contained an .R file which will do the preprocessing for you.
 Click New -> Dataset -> Upload File.
+Choose Zip File on "Select a type for the new dataset" and put text.preprocessing.zip as name.

 #### Execute R script
 Drag and drop the text.preprocessing.zip from "My Dataset" to the dashboard.After that combine the input data (input data 1 from the train data, input data 2 from the stop words, and input 3 from the preprocess text).
 Like the image below :